About Us

 Our Founding Story

-Our Philosophy
+Our Kintsugi Philosophy

-Bring a Peace to the World through Kintsugi!
+Bring Peace to the World through Kintsugi!

 By using Kintsugi as a "Vessel of Thought" to reunite people and the world that have been divided and hurt, and by spreading the good old sustainable art of Japan to the world, we hope to realize world peace.
 We believe Kintsugi has the power to change the world!